One of the reasons why you should consider incorporating a company in Vietnam is that the Vietnam corporate tax rate has decreased over the years.

 - Interest on loans corresponding to the portion of charter capital that has not been contributed yet;

-- Financial supports, excluding those for educational and healthcare activities and for mitigating natural disaster consequences;
+- Financial support, excluding those for educational and healthcare activities and for mitigating natural disaster consequences;

 - Contributions to volunteer retirement funds or other social security funds that exceed the amount regulated by the laws;